juiceboxint/breakpoint-events/README.md

 A plugin that triggers jQuery events when CSS media query breakpoints are reached, allowing for JavaScript actions to be hooked to your breakpoints.

 It watches a designated HTML element on the page as a "model".
-When the model's width is changed via CSS media queries, this plugin triggers a series of custom events to tell you which breakpoint you're on along with some other more specific information.
+When the model's width is changed via CSS media queries, this plugin triggers a series of custom jQuery events to tell you which breakpoint you're on along with some other more specific information.
 You can then hook functions to these events.

-The default settings are tuned to the four breakpoints in [Bootstrap 3](http://getbootstrap.com/) (`xs`, `sm`, `md`, `lg`), using Bootstrap's `.container` as the model to watch.
-It was designed with a mobile-first approach in mind.
-It assumes that the smallest breakpoint is fluid and that the larger breakpoints use fixed-width outer containers.
-This is the most common way to do things, but if you need fluid containers, or if your responsive framework differs from Bootstrap in other ways beyond just terminology and breakpoint widths, this is probably not the right tool for the job.
+If you've ever put two functionally-equivalent elements on a page and then set one or the other to `display: none` depending on screen size... this is for you.
+Set up a function that moves or transforms the element in the DOM and attach it to the event for the applicable breakpoints.

+If you've ever been concerned about what kind of resources that video background is eating up even when it's hidden on the mobile view... this is for you.
+Attach the instantiation of the video background to only the larger breakpoints, and destroy it when exiting those breakpoints.

+If you've ever been concerned about the performance implications of running a complicated function on the `resize` or `scroll` events that you only need on certain screen sizes... well, you get the idea.

 ## Usage ##